Sleep Calculator

 1. Choose whether to calculate a bedtime from a wake-up time or a wake time from a bedtime.

-2. Select the age group closest to the person whose overnight sleep you are planning.
+2. Enter the age of the person whose overnight sleep you are planning.

-3. Set the time it usually takes to fall asleep and choose a sleep cycle count.
+3. Set the time it usually takes to fall asleep, the sleep needed to feel rested, and your usual awake time during the night.

-4. Review the recommended time, recommended sleep range, time asleep, time in bed, and phase timeline.
+4. Review the recommended time, recommended sleep range, time asleep, time in bed, and cycle timing.

 Sleep Calculator features